pmem/pmem.github.io/content/blog/2022/async.md

 the storage devices, either directly through asynchronous APIs like [`io_uring`][io_uring] or indirectly by relying on kernel's built-in mechanisms such as page caching or buffering.
-And now enter Persistent Memory, where the most natural way of accessing it is asynchronously with the CPU.
+And now enter Persistent Memory, where the most natural way of accessing it is synchronously with the CPU.
 This creates a mismatch in storage use cases between what the software expects, an offloaded background I/O operation, and what is actually happening, a synchronous memory copy.